 This old fashioned pancakes recipe makes the best homemade pancakes from scratch.
 The thick, fluffy pancakes are a delight to eat and super simple to make.

 Here are some more Pancakes recipe, that you will absolutely love for your breakfast – Orange Pancakes, Chocolate Chip Pancakes, Ragi Banana Pancakes, Cereal Pancakes, and Whole Wheat Honey Pancakes With Flax Seeds.

 About This Recipe

-Old Fashioned Pancakes are soft and fluffy, thick flat cake-like dish that is fried from both sides in a pan and is made with an all-purpose flour batter.
+Old Fashioned Pancakes are soft and fluffy, a thick flat cake-like dish that is pan-fried from both sides in a pan and is made with an all-purpose flour batter.
 It is an all-time favorite breakfast dish and is an instant hit amongst everyone.

 There is nothing more warm and comfortable than having delicious homemade pancakes.
 Add on some maple syrup or toppings of your choice on those thick flat cakes and dig into it.